 This is when I use my tools to protect my mental health while staying informed of what’s happening in the world.

 This is my motto to reduce anxiety, or for anything that feels stressful, brings fear, or triggers anxiety: “I control what’s within my power and I let the rest go.”

 The following is a lesson I share in my upcoming book All the Things I Wish I Knew, it gives my 3 steps to HOW we do this.

 Excerpt from my book:

 "One very important lesson I have learned over the years is that stress and anxiety mount when you focus on the things you cannot control.
 So, when things happen, when life throws you a curve ball, or when you’re in a situation that triggers anxiety or stress, I always ask myself this question: What do I control?

-I believe we have much more control over our lives, thoughts, outcomes, and situations then we can begin to comprehend.
+I believe we have much more control over our lives, thoughts, outcomes, and situations than we can begin to comprehend.
 No matter what life throws your way, or how out of control things may feel, we always have a choice.
 We can focus on what’s going wrong (the negative), which is everything we do not control, thereby making it worse.
-Or we can decide to focus on the possibility that things could somehow turnaround and end up in our favor (the positive).
+Or we can decide to focus on the possibility that things could somehow turn around and end up in our favor (the positive).
 The latter is always within our control.
 So, no matter what, you’ll always have at least one thing you can control.

 But often in any situation, there are several components within our control, our job is to quickly assess and identify what they are.
-Because the longer we focus on things outside our control, the bigger and more unsurmountable they appear and the more problematic they become, so it’s imperative to quickly stop the bleeding.
+The longer we focus on things outside our control, the bigger and more unsurmountable they appear and the more problematic they become, so it’s imperative to quickly stop the bleeding.